nichsedge/digital-garden/content/Figure/Nassim Nicholas Taleb.md

    - **Stochastic Nature of P-Values**: P-values are random variables, which means they can vary significantly with different samples, even when the underlying conditions are the same.
 This variability implies that a single p-value from one experiment may not reliably indicate the true probability of observing the result by chance.

 ### **2. The Illusion of Determinism**
-   - **Misunderstanding Sample Size**: When calculating a statistic like the mean, researchers often assume that the sample size \( n \) accounts for all uncertainties, especially when using metrics like the z-score.
+   - **Misunderstanding Sample Size**: When calculating a statistic like the mean, researchers often assume that the sample size $n$ accounts for all uncertainties, especially when using metrics like the z-score.
 However, this isn't true.
-The scaling by the square root of \( n \) doesn't eliminate all the subtleties, and the resulting p-value can still be highly variable.
+The scaling by the square root of $n$ doesn't eliminate all the subtleties, and the resulting p-value can still be highly variable.
    - **False Confidence**: The lecture emphasizes that p-values can create an illusion of certainty.
 For instance, even if the true p-value is 0.11 (indicating a weak result), running multiple experiments might yield a p-value of 0.01 by chance, leading researchers to falsely believe they have found something significant.

 ### **3. Gaming P-Values**